Tommy Troelsen: Television career

 Besides his footballing career, Troelsen had worked as a teacher in Jelling.
 After ending his footballing career, Troelsen started a career as a television presenter on Danmarks Radio, presenting football games.
 He was the host of the legendary "Sportslørdag" program, where he presented and explained English football every Saturday, and helped further the understanding of the game in Denmark.
 In 1999, he was abruptly fired by Danmarks Radio.
 In 2001, he was the presenter of Danish 1st Division games on dk4, and also hosted a talkshow on the channel.
 He retired in August 2004.

-Death
+Personal life

 Troelsen died aged 80 on 9 March 2021 after a long illness.